PimCoumans/pixelrock-nl/_posts/2024-07-17-ok-video-hello-again.markdown

 OK Video [started out]({% post_url 2019-03-27-making-ok-video %}) as a fun hobby project that got more serious along the way.
 The initial goal was — and still is — to make an easy hold-to-record camera app that just allows you to create unlimited video sequences and getting out of your face as soon as possible.

 Starting with a very, VERY basic app I slowly added more features in my spare time.
 As with most side projects that get worked on intermittently, along the way the project gained significant technical debt and its foundation ended up being held together by ever increasing layers of duct tape.
-I wanted to add new features, but working on this project no longer sparked joy.
+I wanted to build new features, but working on this project no longer sparked joy.

-The sensible solution would be to take some time and address the main pain points in the app’s codebase — slowly restructuring and modernizing the app in the process — but that didn’t sound like fun at all.
+The sensible solution would be to take some time to address the main pain points in the app’s codebase — slowly restructuring and modernizing the app in the process — but that didn’t sound like fun at all.
 I just wanted to start over and build the _whole app_ again, from scratch.
 That won’t take too long, right?

 _Narrater: it did_